DrawnGirl/Portfolio/README.md

 After graduating from high school, I started my adventure with technology by buying parts and assembling my first computer.
 I continued learning on my own by working in different repair shops where I learned how to repair devices such as laptops, smartphones, tablets, headphones, wearable devices and computer accessories.
 I also worked as a QA, responsible for checking phone PCBs after refurbishment.
-In the meantime, I also started studying Computer Science with a specialisation in PHP and Magento.
-Unfortunately, due to personal reasons, I had to interrupt my studies at the beginning of the 3rd year.
+In the meantime, I completed a 2-year degree in Computer Science with a specialisation in PHP and Magento.
 Shortly after, I met a friend who had been working as a tester for a few years and he introduced me to this world.
 Thanks to this friendship, I decided that I wanted to develop in this direction and dedicate my future to software testing.☺
 📎👉 <a href="https://www.linkedin.com/in/izabela-przenioslo/">My LinkedIn Profile</a>